conwetlab/WMarket/doc/user-guide.rst

    :align: center

 The area rounded by the green rectangle contains all the offering registered in this Store.

 To retrieve the details about the Store and its review, just click the **About & reviews** button (the one indicated by the blue arrow).
-You will be redirected to the next page.
+You will be redirected to the following page.

 .. image:: /images/user-guide/store_details.png
    :align: center

-The **General Information** box (the one rounded with the red rectangle) contains general information about the Store (comments, web site, creator...) while the **Users review** box (the one rounded with the blue rectangle) contains all the reviews made by users.
+The **General Information** box (the one rounded with the red rectangle) contains general information about the Store (comment, web site, creator and registration date) while the **Users review** box (the one rounded with the blue rectangle) contains all the reviews made by users.

 Reviewing Stores
 ````````````````